10 Famous Things In Milwaukee, Wisconsin

 Source: Photo by Wikimedia Commons user RightCowLeftCoast used under CC BY-SA 4.0

-Milwaukee is famous for its special fish fry and frozen custard.
-You must try that.
-There are several fun restaurants which are family-friendly and serve the delicious fish fry and frozen custard.
+The food Milwaukee is known for is the simple yet tasty fish fry and frozen custard.
+There are several restaurants in Milwaukee that are family-friendly and serve these delicious delicacies.
 You can visit Murf’s Frozen Custard and Jumbo Burgers or Bubba’s Frozen Custard Jumbo to have the best frozen custard and fish fries.
 They make fresh custards throughout the day.

 Murf's Frozen Custard & Jumbo